Approach to the adult with chronic diarrhea in resource-rich settings

 Diarrhea, derived from the Greek "to flow through," is a common manifestation of gastrointestinal disease.
 Its definition has traditionally been based upon the frequency, volume, and consistency of stools.
 However, the relationship between these features and patients' perception of diarrhea is variable.
-As a result, a consensus statement issued by the American Gastroenterological Association suggests that chronic diarrhea should be defined as a decrease in fecal consistency lasting for four or more weeks.
+As a result, a consensus statement issued by the American Gastroenterological Association suggests that chronic diarrhea should be defined as three or more loose or watery stools daily lasting for four or more weeks.

 This topic review will provide an overview of the evaluation and treatment of chronic diarrhea.
 Individual disorders associated with chronic diarrhea, a discussion regarding diarrhea in HIV-infected patients, and an approach to patients with acute diarrhea are presented separately.
 (See "Evaluation of the HIV-infected patient with diarrhea" and "Approach to the adult with acute diarrhea in resource-rich settings".)

 The prevalence of chronic diarrhea in the general population in developed nations has not been well established.
 The variable rates observed in several studies reflect differences in study design, definitions, and characteristics of populations that have been sampled [1-4].
 Based upon a commonly used definition (ie, the presence of excessive stool frequency) a reasonable approximation is that chronic diarrhea affects approximately 5 percent of the population.

 Economic impact — The economic impact of chronic diarrhea has not been well quantified, particularly when considering societal costs.
 One estimate based upon limited data is that chronic diarrhea costs more than $350,000,000 annually from work loss alone [5,6].